GEOS-DEV/GEOS/src/docs/sphinx/buildGuide/BuildProcess.rst

 - Create a host-config file that sets all system-specific CMake variables.
   Take a look at `host-config examples <https://github.com/GEOS-DEV/GEOS/blob/develop/host-configs>`_.
-  We recommend the same host-config is used for both TPL and GEOSX builds.
+  We recommend the same host-config is used for both TPL and GEOS builds.
   In particular, certain options (such as ``ENABLE_MPI`` or ``ENABLE_CUDA``) need to match between the two.

 - Provide paths to all enabled TPLs.